Job alternation leave and study leave

 Job alternation leave

 The purpose of job alternation leave is to make it easier for an employee to cope at work and at the same time offer an unemployed jobseeker the opportunity to gain work experience through fixed-term employment.
 It is also an opportunity for an employer to benefit from having someone with new skills and expertise on the staff.
 The employee and employer jointly agree on the employee’s option to take job alternation leave.
 The employee may use the leave any way he or she wishes.
+Whilst an employee is on job alternation leave their employment

 The system of job alternation leave is enacted permanent since 2010.
 Compliance with this Act is supervised jointly by the labour and ocupational safety and health authorities.